 Banjo-Kazooie is often referred to as a ‘collect-a-thon’ because collecting is the dominant mechanic throughout the game.
 Throughout your adventure, you collect jigsaw pieces, musical notes, honeycombs, scrolls, bird-like creatures called Jinjos, skulls, eggs, and feathers, among other things.

 While this might sound as overwhelming as Assassin’s Creed, the game is broken up into self-contained levels.
 Each one is of a manageable size, and the menu shows what you need to collect.
 This makes it easy to keep track of where you are, and what you still have left to do.

-In this way, collectibles offer the player clear goals to work towards.
+In this way, collectables offer the player clear goals to work towards.
 They get you to keep playing and give you a real feeling of completion once you’ve found everything.

 Collectables in online learning

 That’s why collectibles become so appealing.
 Training providers have taken the idea of achievements from the world of video games and applied them to the LMS.

 As learners complete their training, they’ll earn badges.
 In their badge cabinet, they can see what they need to earn, and how to earn them.
 This gives them a clear goal to work towards.